10 Loch Lomond Highlights

 7) Visit a Loch Lomond Island

-The most visited islands on Loch Lomond are Inchmurrin, with a hotel and restaurant reached by on-demand ferry.
-To get to Inchcailloch Island, take a Cruise Loch Lomond boat from Luss.
-For something special, I highly recommend a Portnellan Farm (near Gartocharn) speedboat trip.
+The most visited island on Loch Lomond is Inchmurrin, which has a hotel and restaurant reached by on-demand ferry.
+To get to Inchcailloch Island, take a Cruise Loch Lomond boat from Luss or the wooden ferry boat with a shorter crossing from Balmaha Boatyard.
+I highly recommend a Portnellan Farm (near Gartocharn) speedboat trip.
 Chris from the farm will take you around and onto the islands.
-We have guides to this experience with both the southern and northern islands on Loch Lomond; we also have a list of all the Loch Lomond islands.
+We have guides to this very special experience with both the southern and northern islands on Loch Lomond; we also have a list of all the Loch Lomond islands

 8) Climb Ben Lomond